Coming out when the labels don’t fit

 I didn’t consciously know I was queer for a long time, so it didn’t really feel like I was ‘holding it in’ until I finally came out and thought, “wow, where’s that weird sense of indefinable tension that I’ve been carrying around for literally my whole life?”.

 When I did come out, for a hot second there I thought I’d got off scot free.
 My friends and family were pretty chill about it.
-I would occasionally get tense, panicky smiles from my straight friends when I talked about ‘gay stuff’, but mostly it was fine.
+I would occasionally get tense, panicky smiles from my straight friends when I talked about gay stuff, but mostly it was fine.
 I know how lucky I am to have had that, to have it still.

-From what I’d learnt (mostly from films and TV written by straight people) coming out seemed to be 90% telling your parents.
+From what I’d learnt (mostly from films and TV written by cis straight people) coming out seemed to be 90% telling your parents.
 These ‘coming out’ stories always had a climax and a neat ending where everything gets resolved, so I thought that was it, I’d done it!

 Unfortunately, nothing in life is actually quite like the streamlined certainty of a narrative arc.
-Much to my personal disappointment, I discovered coming out isn’t just a ‘telling your parents and it’s done’ type scenario, it’s more of a ‘tell an endless queue of strangers and then endure them asking you invasive questions while they look at your body and think about how you have sex’ thing.
+Much to my personal disappointment, I discovered coming out isn’t just a ‘telling your parents and it’s done’ type scenario, it’s more of a ‘tell an endless queue of strangers and then endure them asking invasive questions while they look at your body and think about how you have sex’ thing.
 It’s telling your doctor, your hairdresser, your psychologist, your co-workers.
 Coming out is probably something I will have to do most days for the rest of my life.

 About four years ago I realised that I’d never felt entirely comfortable in the birth given category of ‘woman’.
 I love women, I think being a woman and being proud of it is one of the best things a person can be, but for a while now I’ve been questioning whether I’m actually on that team.